Mobile app advertising trends come and go, so you need to discern between what’s here to stay and what we’ll laugh at five years from now.

 - Facilitates social listening by studying people’s interactions with your app and ads, thus recognizing hidden patterns that help you better target relevant users.

-- Reduces manual work, helping mobile app developers write code and marketers write better ads.
+- Reduces manual work, helping mobile app developers write code and marketers write better ads, and even generate images through text-to-image capabilities.
 You can also use AI machine learning to build an impressive library of resources that help your app users.

 - Helps you create more linkable assets, such as calculators and tools your audience uses.